 Mobile Site Design Tip: Entertaining Your Users and Driving Conversion

 It is no secret that the majority of today’s consumers use their smartphones to gain knowledge about a variety of things and to make purchases.
-In 2017 and beyond, if you, as a business, do not have a mobile presence, then you are at risk of falling behind considerably.
+In 2017 and beyond, if you, as a business, do not have a mobile presence, then you are at risk of falling behind in this world.

 However, at the same time, you can’t just have a mobile website.
 The site needs to offer your visitors a good experience.
 Google reports that 29 percent of smartphone users will leave a website and go to a different one if it fails to satisfy their immediate needs.